Causal inference methods for combining randomized trials and observational studies: a review: Estimation of ATE in observational data

 \section{Estimation of ATE in observational data}

 Under classical identifiability assumptions, it is possible to estimate the ATE and CATE based only on the observational data.
-In what follows, we \modif{briefly} recall the usual assumptions\modif{, which can be seen as an introduction to Section~\ref{sec:specialcase} for readers unfamiliar with this field}.
+In what follows, we \modif{briefly} recall the usual assumptions\modif{, which can be seen as an introduction to Section~\ref{sec:specialcase}}.

 \begin{assumption}[Unconfoundedness] $Y(a)\independent A\mid X$ for $a=0,1$. \end{assumption} Assumption \ref{asump:unconfounded} (also called \textit{ignorability} assumption) states that treatment assignment is as good as random conditionally on the attributes $X$.
 In other words, all confounding factors are measured.
 Unlike the RCT, in observational studies, its plausibility relies on whether or not the observed covariates $X$ include all the confounders that affect the treatment as well as the outcome.